syncfusion-content/angular-docs/angular/RichTextEditor/Getting-Started.md

 ---
-title: Getting Started for Angular RichTextEditor
+title: Getting Started for Angular RichTextEditor | Syncfusion
 description: How to create a RichTextEditor control.
 platform: Angular
 control: RTE